The Ride to Happiness

-The Ride to Happiness is a steel spinning roller coaster located at Plopsaland De Panne in Adinkerke, Belgium.
+The Ride to Happiness is a steel spinning roller coaster located at Plopsaland Belgium in Adinkerke, Belgium.
 It is Europe's first Mack Rides Xtreme Spinning Coaster, and holds the record for the most inversions on a spinning coaster.
 The attraction is themed to the world-famous Tomorrowland electronic dance music festival, annually held in Boom, Belgium.

 History

 Reports first emerged in August 2019 that—amid increasing competition from Belgian theme parks—Plopsaland was looking into constructing a major new spinning coaster from Mack Rides, likely to be installed for the 2022 season.
 This backed up earlier reports that park director Steve Van den Kerkhof had been spotted inspecting the Time Traveler spinning coaster at Silver Dollar City in the U.S. state of Missouri.
-On September 24, Van den Kerkhof unveiled plans for the attraction under the working title Robo-Spinner, confirming that it would indeed be a Mack Rides Xtreme Spinning Coaster.
+On 24 September Van den Kerkhof unveiled plans for the attraction under the working title Robo-Spinner, confirming that it would indeed be a Mack Rides Xtreme Spinning Coaster.
 The coaster was said at the time to represent an investment of €15,000,000 and had been pushed up towards a 2021 opening.
 Land clearing began in the fall of 2019.

-On December 21, 2019, Plopsaland released an official animated rendering of the Robo-Spinner, which would feature five inversions and two launches.
+On 21 December 2019 Plopsaland released an official animated rendering of the Robo-Spinner, which would feature five inversions and two launches.
 Under the new working title Time Traveler, the support footers were completed over the spring and summer of 2020, and ride track first began to arrive on-site in October 2020.
-Vertical construction commenced in the fall, helmed by attraction construction firm RCS GmbH, and the coaster's track was completed on December 17, 2020.
+Vertical construction commenced in the fall, helmed by attraction construction firm RCS GmbH, and the coaster's track was completed on 17 December 2020.

-On January 15, 2021, Plopsaland unveiled the ride's name and theme; The Ride to Happiness, themed to the annual Tomorrowland electronic dance music festival held in Boom, Belgium.
-The ride's trains were delivered to the park on March 11.
+On 15 January 2021 Plopsaland unveiled the ride's name and theme; The Ride to Happiness, themed to the annual Tomorrowland electronic dance music festival held in Boom, Belgium.
+The ride's trains were delivered to the park on 11 March.
 The Ride to Happiness began testing later that month, and in early April, Van den Kerkhof became one of the coaster's first human test riders.
-The Ride to Happiness began its soft-opening period on July 1, and will hold its grand opening ceremony on July 21, 2021.
+The Ride to Happiness began its soft-opening period on 1 July, and held its grand opening ceremony on 21 July 2021.